fbpx

 1 – Let’s Talk Cost

-Parking at one of Disney World’s four theme parks will cost a car or motorcycle $25 per day.
-The great news is that this fee will provide you with a parking pass good for all 4 theme park parking lots (Magic Kingdom, Epcot, Hollywood Studios, Animal Kingdom) for a full day.
-If you are riding in a shuttle, limo, camper, trailer, RV, Bus, or tractor-trailer, you’ll pay $30 per day.
+Parking at one of Disney World’s four theme parks will cost a car or motorcycle $30 per day.
+The great news is that this fee will provide you with a parking pass for a full day for all 4 theme park parking lots (Magic Kingdom, Epcot, Hollywood Studios, Animal Kingdom).
+If you are riding in a shuttle, limo, camper, trailer, RV, Bus, or tractor-trailer, you’ll pay $35 per day.
 If you want to park as close to the front as possible, you may purchase preferred parking for a car or motorcycle for $45-$50 a day (prices are seasonal and vary by date).
 Parking is complimentary if you are an Annual Passholder or a Disney Resort Guest.
-Parking at the Water Parks and at Disney Springs is complimentary for all guests!
+Parking at the Water Parks and Disney Springs is complimentary for all guests!

 2 – What is the “TTC”?